William H. Douglas

-William Harris Douglas (December 5, 1853 – January 27, 1944) was a U.S. Representative from New York.
+William Harris Douglas (December 5, 1853 – January 27, 1944) was an American businessman and politician who served two terms as a U.S. Representative from New York from 1901 to 1905.

 Biography

 Born in New York City, Douglas attended private schools and the College of the City of New York.

-He entered the exporting and importing trade.
+He entered the exporting and importing trade business.

+Congress

 Douglas was elected as a Republican to the Fifty-seventh and Fifty-eighth Congresses (March 4, 1901 – March 3, 1905).

 He declined to be a candidate for renomination in 1904.

+Later career

 He resumed his former business pursuits.

 He served as delegate to the Republican National Conventions in 1908, 1912, and 1916.

+Death and burial

 He died in New York City on January 27, 1944, and was interred in Sleepy Hollow Cemetery, Tarrytown, New York.